 3. The Knighting of Brienne of Tarth (Season 8, Episode 2 “A Knight of the Seven Kingdoms)

 And I don’t mean the more controversial knighting ceremony between her and Jaime in episode 4.
 Brienne has always been one of my favourite characters of the series and I absolutely loved this moment in episode 2, where she is honoured in front of her comrades, and she finally becomes what she’s always wanted to be.
 More than that, what she never thought could be.
 It was touching and poetic that it was Jaime, who is a knight and has been transformed since meeting Brienne, who should do the honours.
-That whole portion of the episode – all of these characters who had at times been on opposite sides had come together and knew they were likely to die the next day.
-I thought for sure most if not all of the characters sitting around that fire would be dead by the end of the next episode, which made it all the more bittersweet.
+That whole portion of the episode – all of these characters who had at times been on opposite sides had come together, knowing they were likely to die the next day.
+I thought for sure most, if not all, of the characters sitting around that fire would be dead by the end of the next episode, which made it all the more bittersweet.
 Say what you will about the final season, it had some excellent moments.

 4. Cersei’s Trial (Season 6, Episode 10 “The Winds of Winter”)

 This is another scene I like to rewatch, and it’s a quieter one, but the music is so impactful and the acting is so spot on.
 The tension is so high, and when I first saw this, I was certain Margaery had figured it out and they’d escape in time.
 Watching her and the High Sparrow’s slow realization was so good.
 In one fell swoop, Cersei eliminates anyone who would challenge her for the Iron Throne, and she is finally free to take what she wants.
 Light of the Seven is a phenomenal track, and the whole scene is just so Game of Thrones.
 I loved it, even if it did make the events of King’s Landing far less interesting.

 5. Hold the Door (Season 6, Episode 5 “The Door”)